esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 > {: .solution}
 {: .challenge}

-> ## What about your data?
+> ## Plan for access to data
 >
-> When it comes to making data accessible, there are some easy steps
+> When it comes to making data accessible, there are some easy steps that can be
-> that can by applied by any researcher to their own data.
-Some steps, however,
+> applied by any researcher to their own data.
+Some steps, however, have to be
-> have to be developed accross a scientific domain.
-Particularly, the
+> developed across a scientific domain for example, the establishment of
-> establishment of domain-specific data repositories.
+> domain-specific data repositories.
+The accesibility is determined
+> in a data management plan as data is created.
+We should agree with our
+> colleagues on standard procedures and document data access.
+Discuss the
+> following questions:
 >
 > - What is the status in your specific (sub-)domain?
 > - Are there suitable repositories?
+> - Who are the data available for?
-> - Are they easy to use?
-What are the advantages/disadvantage?
+> - What are the access conditions?
+> - How are the data backed up?
 >
 {: .discussion}